GermanBrainRot/Project-Galileo/README.md

 **And let's be real here: if you reject this work *just because* its "ideological baggage" is a little uncomfortable - without providing a critique on the substance -, you weren't taking it seriously to begin with, thereby only proving my point.
 If you want to *disprove* my point, just stop reading here and build something new on top of my postulates. *I would love to be disproven.***

 Still here?
 Good.
 The remainder of this text *is* "ideological baggage" that will prepare the reader for the struggles *I think* they will face if they take this work seriously and try to expand it.
-The equations that my postulates suggest will *not* be spoon fed to you when we literally teach children at school to translate textual problems into math problems.
-You're a physicists or a mathematician?
-Then do your damn job.
 I'm just here to be real with you what you have to expect *if* you do this.

 I hope the readers who followed my advice to just go build something on top of my postulates consider continuing to read here *if* they face the kind of push back that I anticipate (and I am fully prepared to eat my words and adjust my views if resistance is less significant than I expect).